tx-lin/vmSafeguard/README.md

 ## :bookmark_tabs: Prerequisite !

-- EWMT can be installed under "Debian Family".
+- vmSafeguard can be installed under "Debian Family".
 For the  devloppment of this project, I currently use Ubuntu 20.04, Php 7.4, Apache 2.4.X.
 To avoid unknow errors, I recommand you to use Ubuntu too.
 - <b> <code> curl </code> and <code> sudo </code> command need to be install  ! </b>
 - An ESXi Server operational and available trought your local network.
-- All machines of your ESXi need to have the VMwareTools, without it, EWMT can't run correctly.
+- All machines of your ESXi need to have the VMwareTools, without it, vmSafeguard can't run correctly.
 - SSH service, and ESXI shell need to be activated at the ESXI startup
 - "SSH password less" -> ssh-key pair between the two hosts for the auth.